Last updated: April 30, 2026 | By the LearnPath Team

 Start With: "Learn Python by Building 5 Games" (full course, beginner-friendly, 6 hours).

-3. Traversy Media — Best for Python Web Development Projects
+4. Traversy Media - Best for Python Web Development Projects

 Brad Traversy's 2.3 million subscriber channel is the go-to resource for developers who want to build web applications with Python.
 His crash courses on Flask, Django, and FastAPI consistently rank among the most-watched Python web tutorials on the platform.

 What makes Traversy Media stand out for project learners is the emphasis on full-stack completeness.
-When Brad builds a project, he includes: the backend API, database integration (PostgreSQL, SQLite), HTML/CSS frontend, and deployment notes.
+When Brad builds a project, he includes the backend API, database integration (PostgreSQL, SQLite), HTML/CSS frontend, and deployment notes.
 You end up with something genuinely usable.

 His "Python Django Crash Course" (1 hour, 1.2M views), "FastAPI Crash Course" (800K views), and "Python Flask Tutorial" (900K views) are each single-session builds that result in a real web app.
 His teaching style is calm and methodical, which is ideal for learners who feel overwhelmed by faster instructors.
+Brad updates his content consistently; most of his Python tutorials have been refreshed for 2025 or 2026 tooling.

 Best For: Developers who want to build deployable web apps with Python backend frameworks.